Doing keyword research has become a big must in both Google and YouTube.

 Keyword research is crucial if you want your content to get eyeballs on it, which leads to you getting more email subscribers, sales, and money.

 You CAN use a free Google keyword planner alternative, but if you have 25 bucks a month to spend on your business, using a paid keyword tool is a great investment.

-You can save a TON of time using one of these paid tools as opposed to using a combo of free ones.
+You can save a TON of time using one of these paid tools as opposed to using a combo of free tools.

-But first, let’s go over the 80/20 of keyword research so you know the most valuable ways to spend your time when using one of these tools.
+But first, let’s go over the 80/20 of keyword research so you know the most valuable ways to spend your time when using one of these keyword research tools for SEO.

 Keyword research is a lot like mining for gold.